enter-haken/gaming_rig/README.md

 will connect you to the instance.

-On the Desktop you can find an `provisioning` folder, which contains some log files about the provisioning.
+On the desktop you will find a `$home\Desktop\provisioning` folder that contains some log files about the deployment.
-You can easily delete this folder if you like.
+You can simply delete this folder if you want.

 ## troubleshooting